econia-labs/emojicoin-dot-fun/doc/doc-site/docs/start-here/bridging-from-solana.md

 Stay tuned for future LayerZero Solana ↔️ Aptos Integration announcements.

-In the meantime see the resources below
+In the meantime see the resources below.